Funding Your Summer Experience

 SASEG Application & Instructions

-You must complete and upload all FOUR (4) application materials and submit them via Handshake.
+You must complete and upload all four (4) application materials and submit them via the application portal, as well as complete all application questions.
 You should upload your documents well in advance of the deadline so that, if you experience problems, you can contact us during business hours for help.
-Career Development is not responsible for technical difficulties for which you waited until the last minute to notify us.
+Career Development is not responsible for technical difficulties if you wait until last minute to submit your materials.
+The portal will close officially at 12:00 a.m. on April 19.
+We will not make exceptions for late submissions.
+Please note that other grants that are associated with the Summer Experience Grant, such as the Berger fund, do require additional application materials.

 - Resume – Submit your current resume.
 IMPORTANT: PLEASE REMOVE YOUR NAME FROM YOUR RESUME.
 DO NOT PUT YOUR NAME ON ANY DOCUMENTS.

-- Budget Form – The Budget Form should consist of expenses incurred as a result of taking an unpaid/minimally paid experience.
-Upload this to Handshake as an “Other Document.”
+- Budget Form – The Budget Form (download by clicking here) should consist of expenses incurred as a result of taking an unpaid/minimally paid experience.
 The Summer Experience Grant does NOT cover lost wages.
 Budgets which include wages will be rejected.
 Arts & Sciences Career Development reserves the right to request proof of payment for housing, transportation (to and from site and one daily commute record), and utilities.
-The maximum amount of funding awarded to any one person is $3,000.
-Do not fill out your Budget Form and request a grant for more than $3,000.
+The maximum amount of funding awarded to any one person for all grants except the A&S Summer Experience Grant and Berger Fund is $3,000.
+The maximum funding a recipient can receive for the Berger Fund or A&S Summer Experience Grant is $5,000.
+Unless you are applying to the A&S Summer Experience Grant or Berger Fund, do not fill out your Budget Form and request a grant for more than $3,000.
 Do not budget for a program fee.
 We will not give grants to fee-based internship programs.

 - Experience Confirmation – This document is a confirmation that you have been offered an internship or other career-related experience by your employer detailed in your application.
-This can be a scan of an official offer letter or simply a screenshot of an email.
-Upload this to Handshake as a “Cover Letter.”
+This can be a scan of an official offer letter or a screenshot of an email.

 Other Sources of FundingOther A&S Sources of Funding